VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Structured Task Design

 \section{Structured Task Design}

-To quantitatively measure the capability frontiers of VLA models, we propose structured task design.
-This structure allows us to design tasks with a quantifiable and interpretable difficulty gradient, enabling the precise assessment of different aspects of a model’s ability.
-As shown in Figure \ref{fig:figure1}, the design is instantiated through three core axes: \textbf{task structure}, \textbf{language command}, and \textbf{visual observation}.
+To quantitatively measure the capability frontiers of VLA models, we propose a structured task design, as compared in Table \ref{tab:compare_with_benchs}.
+This structure allows us to design tasks with a quantifiable and interpretable difficulty gradient, enabling precise assessment of aspects of a model’s ability.
+As shown in Figure \ref{fig:figure1}, the design is built upon constrained BDDL and is instantiated through three axes: the foundational \textbf{task structure}, paired with \textbf{language command} and \textbf{visual observation} as orthogonal probes for decoupled analysis.